geoarrow/geoarrow/format.md

 ## Motivation

 Standard ways to represent or serialize vector geometries include WKT (e.g.
 "POINT (0 0)"), WKB and GeoJSON.
-Each of those has a considerable deserialization cost for only accessing the actual coordinate values.
-And don't have a memory layout friendly for compute.
+Each of those representations have a considerable (de)serialization cost, neither do they have a compute-friendly memory layout.

+The goal of this specification is to store geometries in an Arrow-compatible format that has 1) low (de)serialization overhead and 2) once in memory is cheap to convert to geospatial libraries (e.g. GEOS or JTS) or easy to directly operate on (e.g. directly working with the coordinate values).

 Benefits of using the proposed Arrow-native format:

-- Cheap access to the raw coordinate values for all geometries
+- Cheap access to the raw coordinate values for all geometries.
-- Columnar data layout
+- Columnar data layout.
 - Full data type system of Arrow is available for attribute data.

-The goal of the Arrow geometry specification is to store the raw coordinates values with enough metadata to be able to reconstruct.
+More specifically, the Arrow geometry specification stores the raw coordinates values in contiguous arrays with enough metadata (offsets) to reconstruct or interpret as actual geometries.

-FlatGeoBuf (add link) also achieves this, but is record-oriented, while Arrow is column-oriented.
+[FlatGeoBuf](https://flatgeobuf.org/) is similar on various aspects, but is record-oriented, while Arrow is column-oriented.

 ## Format

 The terminology for array types in this section is based on the [Arrow Columnar Format specification](https://arrow.apache.org/docs/format/Columnar.html).

-GeoArrow proposes a packed columnar data format for the fundamental geometry types.

-GeoArrow uses packed coordinate and offset arrays to define objects.
+GeoArrow proposes a packed columnar data format for the fundamental geometry types, using packed coordinate and offset arrays to define geometry objects.

 The inner level is always a FixedSizeList array storing the interleaved coordinate values (`[x, y, x, y, ...]`, stored as a single array of length